VijayRakkaiah/VijayRakkaiah/README.md

 ### 🚀 Goals for 2025

-- 📚 Master Deep Learning with TensorFlow and PyTorch
+- 📚 Master in Deep Learning with TensorFlow and PyTorch
 - 🧠 Build and share end-to-end ML & DL projects
 - 🤝 Collaborate on open source AI projects
 - 📝 Start blogging about ML & Data Science